-The second stage of our framework is to analyze data difficulty via implicit distribution modeling of the target model, thereby selecting data with moderate difficulty that best aligns with the model's learning capacity, to facilitate efficient domain adaptation.
-To achieve this, our Decomposed Difficulty Data Selection employs a fine-grained evaluation of data difficulty.
+The second stage of \M~is to analyze data difficulty via implicit distribution modeling of $M_{\theta}$, thereby balancing the selected data difficulty with the model's learning capacity.
+To achieve this, we employ a fine-grained evaluation for data difficulty.

-Inspired by the general problem-solving process—understanding the problem, assessing confidence in the solution, and finally providing the answer—we decompose data difficulty into three key components that reflect the model's understanding: (1) \textbf{Instruction Understanding Difficulty} measures whether the model comprehends the given instruction.
-(2) \textbf{Response Confidence Difficulty} measures the model's ability to provide a confident and deterministic response based on the instruction.
-(3) \textbf{Response Correctness Difficulty} measures whether the model can generate a response that accurately matches the reference answer.
-In addition, we incorporate an \textbf{attention-based importance weighting mechanism} that calibrates difficulty by accounting for the varying semantic significance of tokens in the output, to ensure a more precise evaluation of response-related difficulties.
-Next, we will delve into the quantification of the decomposed difficulties and introduce the selection strategy.
+Inspired by the general problem-solving process~\cite{polya2014solve,/content/publication/PISA-creative-problem-solving-en}—understanding the problem, building confidence, and producing a solution—we decompose data difficulty into three key components to reflect the model's understanding: (1) \textit{Instruction Understanding Difficulty} measures whether the model comprehends the instruction.
+(2) \textit{Response Confidence Difficulty} measures the model's confidence in its response.
+(3) \textit{Response Correctness Difficulty} measures whether the model can generate a response that accurately matches the reference answer.
+To enhance the precision of difficulty calculations, we incorporate an \textit{attention-based importance weighting mechanism} that calibrates difficulty by accounting for the varying semantic significance of output tokens.
+We now detail the quantification of these decomposed difficulties and the corresponding selection strategy.